 There are no definitive ’causes’ of binge eating or other eating issues, however, you may be more likely to develop binge eating problems if:

-- You have anxiety, low self-esteem, an obsessive personality or are a perfectionist
+- You have anxiety, low self-esteem, an obsessive personality or have a “perfectionist” thinking style.

 If you think you may have binge eating problem we advise that you consult your GP in the first instance and before seeking out psychological help